-- 1.1 As the recognised National Governing Body ('NGB') for the sport of pétanque, Pétanque England (PE) has issued and updated guidance throughout the COVID-19 epidemic and adjusting it in line with UK Government announcements and changes to public health restrictions. - 1.2 This latest version of our Guidelines has been agreed by the PE Board to add to the framework we previously issued for a return to competitive play in teams.
-Our teams being doubles and triples, although the UK Government does not classify us as a 'team sport' in its Guidance. - 1.3 PE has drawn up its Play Safe Guidelines first and foremost for our affiliated clubs, leagues, regions and members.
-We consider our Guidelines to offer best practice and it is recognised as such by the Department of Culture, Media and Sport (DCMS). - 1.4 Whilst we understand that non-members or non-affiliated clubs and other organisations can adopt our Play Safe Guidelines, it is entirely a matter for them to demonstrate compliance with Government Guidance.
-This is particularly important given the fines which can apply for any individual or organisation which organises informal outdoor sports activities beyond a group of 6. - 1.5 Non-PE members or organisations cannot simply rely on our Play Safe Guidelines to demonstrate compliance, nor will we enter into any discussions with the authorities on behalf of non-PE members or organisations.
-We cannot be held liable for any acts or omissions by non-PE members or organisations playing our sport under the current COVID-19 restrictions or at any other time. - 1.6 We encourage non-PE members to join us, as aside from advice and support on COVID-19, membership of PE offers a number of benefits which can be seen here.
-We welcome any individual, group, club or league to join us. - 1.7 Any enquiries about these Guidelines should be directed to admin@petanque-england.uk keep washing your hands regularly
+Application of our Guidelines

+- 1.9 PE has drawn up its Play Safe Guidelines first and foremost for our affiliated clubs, leagues, regions and members.
+We consider our Guidelines to offer best practice and it is recognised as such by the Department of Culture, Media and Sport (DCMS). - 1.10 Whilst we understand that non-members or non-affiliated clubs and other organisations can adopt our Play Safe Guidelines, it is entirely a matter for them to demonstrate compliance with Government Guidance.
+This is particularly important given the fines which can apply for any individual or organisation which organise informal outdoor sports activities beyond a group of 6 or two households. - 1.11 We will not enter into any discussions with the authorities on behalf of non-PE members or organisations.
+We cannot be held liable for any acts or omissions by non-PE members or organisations playing our sport under the current COVID-19 restrictions or at any other time. - 1.12 We encourage non-PE members to join us, as aside from advice and support on COVID-19, membership of PE offers a number of benefits which can be seen here.
+We welcome any individual, group, club or league to join us.